Vyborg Manifesto: Aftermath

-As a result of the events surrounding the Manifesto, the Kadet Party lost all trust in the people's support and no longer claimed to represent them either.
-Instead, they consciously became what they de facto had been all along, the "natural party" of the bourgeois.
-The liberals' failure to rally the masses in defence of the Duma in practice left them "high and dry" and only clinging on in the hope of persuading the Tsarist regime to liberalise itself and with an even larger fear of 'the masses'.
+As a result of the events surrounding the Manifesto, the Kadet Party lost all trust in the people's support and no longer claimed to represent them.
+Instead, they consciously became what they de facto had been all along: the "natural party" of the bourgeois.
+The liberals' failure to rally the masses in defence of the Duma in practice left them "high and dry", clinging on in the hope of persuading the Tsarist regime to liberalise itself and with an even larger fear of 'the masses'.

 Despite their change towards conservatism, the government remained suspicious of the Kadets until the fall of the monarchy in 1917.